Skip to main content

 How to Start an LLC in Florida

 To form your Florida LLC, you must submit Articles of Organization to the Florida Division of Corporations and pay a $125 state filing fee.
-We’ll take you through each step of forming a Florida LLC in this guide.
+Our guide takes you through each step of forming a Florida LLC.

 1. Name Your Florida LLC